The-Graduate-Life/CSES7160-Project/FOLLOWME.md

 2. Download the free **RStudio Desktop** version for your OS
 3. Install it with default settings

-Check if Quarto is Already Installed:
+> From now on, open **RStudio** instead of R directly.

-RStudio v2022.07 and above comes with Quarto built-in.
-Check your version via:
+## Step 3 — Install Quarto (needed for the HTML report)

-*Help → About RStudio*
+Quarto renders the final interactive report.
+Check if Quarto is Already Installed. `RStudio v2022.07` and above comes with Quarto built-in.
+Check your version via: *`Help → About RStudio`*
 If you're on a recent version, Quarto is already there.
 Confirm in the RStudio Terminal:
 ```bash
 quarto --version